 Single’s Day: The Biggest Commercial Event

-Known as the “Single’s Day”, or 11.11 (双11) this 24 hours-event has become the largest physical retail and online shopping day in the world.
+Known as “Single’s Day”, or 11.11 (双11) this 24 hours-event has become the largest physical retail and online shopping day in the world.
 It is the biggest sales event for e-commerce platforms such as Tmall, JD.com, and Taobao.
 This event is now nearly four times the size of America’s biggest shopping days, Black Friday and Cyber Monday.
 Thus, if you want to do business in China, you will have to focus particularly on this big day, in terms of communication and marketing, but also in terms of advertising.

 Tmall: A Powerful Platform for Luxury Brands

 For international companies, Tmall can be a useful e-commerce platform to help increase their sales as well as to promote their brand.
 Luxury brands not only have access to Tmall and Tmall Global but also to Tmall Luxury Pavilion.
 This pavilion is an “app within an app” that enables top selected clients to get access to the most premium and luxury brands with dedicated flagship stores.
-They also benefit from a unique user experience such AI and AR, which can be a determining factor to attract consumers and make them spend more time on your web page.
+They also benefit from a unique user experience such as AI and AR, which can be a determining factor to attract consumers and make them spend more time on your web page.

 Is Tmall necessary to sell goods in China?